Conference Agenda

 • SGE Class by Milford Stern & Gene Miller with VOSH

-• Pre-Conference Workshop by Brad McPherson/VPPPA
+• Pre-Conference Workshop by the VPPPA Region III Board

 • LUNCH